SModelS/smodelsv3-paper/scan/README.md

 ## Alternative: use compressed data

-It is also possible to decompress the [data.tar.gz](./data.tar.gz) file that contais folders with .pcl files or slha files, the former were used to generate plots found in [notebooks](../notebooks/).
+It is also possible to decompress the [data.tar.gz](./data.tar.gz) file that contains folders with .pcl files or slha files, the former were used to generate plots found in [notebooks](../notebooks/).
 The latter can be used as input for SModelS.